NicoHood/HoodLoader2/Readme.md

 ### How to upload sketches to the 328/2560

 Short the 16u2's reset pin twice to enter bootloader mode.
 You can upload your Arduino sketch like you are used to.
 You might need to check the correct Serial port though.
-To start the 16u2 sketch again short reset again once.
+To start the 16u2 sketch again short reset once.

 ### How to upload sketches to the 16u2 via IDE

 You can now use the 16u2 as normal Arduino USB board like a Leonardo/Micro/Teensy.
 You have to install new drivers since it will conflict with the official due to new USB functions (it will use a different PID/VID).
-If you have a sketch with CDC running you can use the normal upload function.
+If you have a sketch with CDC Serial running you can use the normal upload function.
 If not you manually have to enter bootloader mode as described above.

 **The IDE integration is not ready yet.
-Please [use this core for now](https://www.mattairtech.com/index.php/development-boards/mt-db-u1.html).
+Please [use this core for now](https://www.mattairtech.com/index.php/development-boards/mt-db-u1.html).**

 Go to the [HID Project](https://github.com/NicoHood/HID) page to get the newest Arduino core library for the 16u2.

-### How to upload/flash/erase firmwares (hex files) to the 16u2 with avr-dude
+### How to flash/erase firmwares (.hex files) to the 16u2 with avr-dude

 If you want to upload a self compiled .hex file from a LUFA project for example like the [HoodLoader1](https://github.com/NicoHood/HoodLoader) for example